SINTEF-9012/SIS-Framework-Deployer/README.md

 ## Metamodel (To be completed)
 The SIS-Framework Modelling language is inspired by component-based approaches in order to facilitate separation of concerns and reusability.
 In this respect, deployment models can be regarded as assemblies of components exposing ports, and bindings between these ports.

-A Component represents a reusable type of software component of a smart IoT system.
-A Component can be an ExternalComponent xxx (e.g., a database) or an InternalComponent xxx (e.g., an instance of SIS-Node).
-A component can be associated to Resources.
-A Resource represents an artefact (e.g., scripts, Docker Containers, etc.) adopted to manage the deployment life-cycle (e.g., download, configure, install, start, and stop).
+A _component_ represents a reusable type of software component of a smart IoT system.
+A _Component_ can be an _ExternalComponent_ xxx (e.g., a database) or an _InternalComponent_ xxx (e.g., an instance of SIS-Node).
+A _component_ can be associated to _Resources_.
+A _Resource_ represents an artefact (e.g., scripts, Docker Containers, etc.) adopted to manage the deployment life-cycle (e.g., download, configure, install, start, and stop).

-An Host represents a reusable type of xxx that can host Components.
-A Host can be ExternalHost managed and provided third party or an InternalHost on top of which, Components can be managed and deployed by the SIS-Framework.
+An _Host_ represents a reusable type of xxx that can host _Components_.
+A _Host_ can be _ExternalHost_ managed and provided third party or an _InternalHost_ on top of which, _Components_ can be managed and deployed by the SIS-Framework.

 ## Installation
 If you want to run the latest code from git, here's how to get started: